Coronavirus Disease 2019 (COVID-19) Orders

 Can I use ride share, on demand service, or a taxi?
 What about public transportation (bus, subway, train)?

 - Ride share, on demand services, and taxies should only be used for essential travel.
 You should avoid being in a vehicle with many other people.
-In circumstances under which such transportation is needed, you must practice physical distancing, cover your mouth and nose if you cough or sneeze, use hand sanitizer or wash your hands before and after rides.
+In circumstances under which such transportation is needed, you must wear a face covering, practice physical distancing, cover your mouth and nose if you cough or sneeze, use hand sanitizer or wash your hands before and after rides.

-- Public transportation should be used only for essential travel.
+- Public transportation should be used only when necessary for activities of daily living and other purposes permitted by the order.
 Public transit will continue to operate in Long Beach.
-When using public transit, maintain at least six feet of distance from others.
+When using public transit, maintain at least six feet of distance from others and wear a face covering.

 I am currently on vacation outside the City--Does the Order allow me to return home?